 - One World (novel) will be narrated by Isaak and Nadin AND Henry and Tamara

 Q: I heard that Fourth World includes ace characters—who are they?

-The main books of The Iamos Trilogy (i.e., not including Different Worlds) are narrated in dual-POV by Isaak, a teenage boy living on Mars 60 years from now, and Nadin, a girl from Mars’ ancient past.
+The Iamos Trilogy is narrated in dual-POV by Isaak, a teenage boy living on Mars 60 years from now, and Nadin, a girl from Mars’ ancient past.
 (Hello, time travel!)
 Both Isaak and Nadin fall on the ace spectrum.
-Isaak is demisexual, which is addressed (on page/word used) in the first book.
-Nadin is asexual; however, as of the first book, she is just starting to realize that her experiences are different from those of others, but she doesn’t have a word for it yet.
-Her experiences as an ace are described in book one, but the word “asexual” is not used.
-It will be in book two (New World, releasing in 2017), so look forward to that!
+Isaak is demisexual, which is addressed (on-page/word used) in the first book.
+Nadin is asexual, which is explored on-page/word used in the second novel, New World.

 Yes!
 I go into it more below (see “Queer Stuff”), but I am ace.
 Nadin’s experiences very closely mirror my own.

 Q: When is the last book of the Iamos Trilogy coming out?

 As soon as it possibly can!
 My intention had been for it to be 2021, but unfortunately my health problems (see below) have gotten worse.
 One World is my current active project and I am working on it every day I can.
 Unfortunately, that isn’t as many days as I would like.
 Because this is the last book in the series and there are many complicated storylines that I need to wrap up, it’s really important that I not try to force it on days when I am feeling disoriented or confused.
 Please know that I am doing my best and I will get the book to you as soon as I possibly can!